nouhoum/ansible-ec2-play/README.md

     # Use the scalaCourses key pair again.
     # Wait for the command to complete before returning.
     bin/ec2Create -w scalaCoursesPlay scalaCourses t1.micro ami-4b143122 playServer

-    bin/provisionPlay scalaCoursesDB
+Might as well provision both servers now:

+    bin/provision

-Each time you run `provisionPostgres` or `provisionPlay` all of the servers mentioned in `hosts.ini` are reprovisioned.
+Each time you run `provision` all of the servers that have been defined since the last time the script was run will are reprovisioned.
-Provisioning only needs to be done once, so the `ec2Create` bash script causes the contents of `hosts.ini` to be replaced by new server's domain name in the appropriate sections of that file.
+Provisioning of a server only needs to be done once, so the `provision` bash script empties the contents of `hosts.ini`.
+`hosts.ini` is a temporary file that accumulates the domain names of servers that have been created but have not yet been provisioned.

 ## Dependencies